 - The list of hazardous chemicals used by your unit/department.

-- Locations and situations that may occur within your unit or department where hazardous chemical exposure can occur.
+- Locations and situations within your unit or department where hazardous chemical exposure can occur.

 - Appropriate PPE and engineering controls for chemicals used in your department/unit.